ept/blog/_posts/2008-06-10-hermann-bondi-arrogance-of-certainty.md

 title: "Hermann Bondi: Arrogance of certainty"
 ---

-<p>A few years ago, I was discussing the tensions between
-[relativism](http://en.wikipedia.org/wiki/Relativism) and religion with a friend.
+A few years ago, I was discussing the tensions between [relativism](http://en.wikipedia.org/wiki/Relativism) and religion with a friend.
 In a vastly simplified nutshell, relativism is an understanding of the world which is founded on the principle that everything we know and perceive is relative to our own person (e.g. we perceive the whole world